Suprmania/zixinwen.github.io/index.md

   <img width="300" style = "margin: 0;" src="./img/profile-19Dec01-cropped.jpg" id = "profile">
 </div>

-Welcome!
-I am a Ph.D. candidate in Social Sciences at California Institute of Technology with research interests in American Politics and Political Methodology.
-More specifically, I focus on political behavior such as voter turnout and campaign contributions, working with large voter registration datasets and Federal Election Commission datasets.
-I mainly use R and Stan to employ tools such as probabilistic record linkage, semiparametric regression, and Bayesian statistics.
+I am an undergraduate student in Statistics department at UIBE in Beijing.
+My research interest lies in deep learning theory.
+More specifically, I focus on the optimization behaviors and provable statistical guarantees for deep learning.
+I am also skilled at conducting experiments via major deep learning frameworks in python, say PyTorch, TensorFlow and MxNet.